swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 - the name of the credential
 - the displayed complementary info of the credential (description)
 - the attributes of the credential
-- the clustering and ordering of the the credential's attributes
+- the clustering and ordering of the credential's attributes

 All these visible or readible features are set and configured by the issuer/verifier in it's Credential Issuer Metadata and/or OCA Bundle.